 Ms. Patricia Kaiser joined the Alberta Electric System Operator Board in January 2021 and is a member of the Human Resources and Power System Committees.

-Ms. Kaiser is Vice-President, Corporate Development for BOWEN Group, a national workforce solutions firm, where she brings over 25 years of experience to the role.
-Previously, she was the Interim President and Chief Operating Officer for MacKay CEO Forums, and for nine years, she was the Chief Operating Officer for Sierra Systems.
+Ms. Kaiser is President, Professional & Light Industrial for BOWEN Group, a division of Agilus Work Solutions, a national workforce solutions firm, where she brings over 25 years of experience to the role.
+Previously, she was the Interim President and Chief Operating Officer for MacKay CEO Forums, and for nine years she was the Chief Operating Officer for Sierra Systems.

 In 2019, Ms. Kaiser was a finalist as Business Leader of the Year for Women in IT in Canada.
-She also serves as Chair of the Governance & HR Committee on the Board of the Calgary Homeless Foundation.
+She also serves as Board Chair of the Calgary Homeless Foundation.
 Ms. Kaiser holds a Bachelor of Commerce degree from the University of Saskatchewan, she attended the Queens University’s Executive Marketing program, earned her ICD.D from the Rotman School of Business in Toronto, and has been a regular lecturer at the University of Calgary’s Haskayne School of Business.

 Mr. Mike Maxwell joined the Alberta Electric System Operator Board in October 2017 and is the Chair of the Governance Nominations Committee.
 Mr. Maxwell is also a member of the Audit Committee.